 &lt;/span>&lt;/span>&lt;span style="display:flex;">&lt;span>ssh prod-db

-&lt;p>Your future self will thank you for taking 5 minutes to set this up today!&lt;/p></description></item><item><title>The git alias that changed my life</title><link>https://txt.felipe.cloud/posts/05-gitlog/</link><pubDate>Sun, 02 Feb 2025 00:00:00 +0000</pubDate><guid>https://txt.felipe.cloud/posts/05-gitlog/</guid><description>&lt;h3 id="ever-get-lost-in-your-git-log">Ever get lost in your git log?&lt;/h3>
+&lt;/span>&lt;/span>&lt;/code>&lt;/pre>&lt;/div>&lt;p>You get readable aliases instead of raw IPs, key selection without the &lt;code>-i&lt;/code> flag, and jump hosts that stay configured.
+Five minutes to set up, and you never type that garbage again.&lt;/p></description></item><item><title>The git alias that changed my life</title><link>https://txt.felipe.cloud/posts/05-gitlog/</link><pubDate>Sun, 02 Feb 2025 00:00:00 +0000</pubDate><guid>https://txt.felipe.cloud/posts/05-gitlog/</guid><description>&lt;h3 id="ever-get-lost-in-your-git-log">Ever get lost in your git log?&lt;/h3>

 &lt;img src="https://txt.felipe.cloud/images/lost-in-code.png" alt="meme">&lt;p>We&amp;rsquo;ve all been there: trying to figure out what happened in a project by staring at the default &lt;code>git log&lt;/code> output.
 It&amp;rsquo;s like trying to read a novel written on receipt paper.&lt;/p>

-&lt;p>After years of squinting at commit hashes and timestamps, I finally found the solution that changed everything.&lt;/p>
+&lt;p>After years of squinting at commit hashes and timestamps, I finally stopped suffering.&lt;/p>

 &lt;h3 id="the-one-git-alias-you-actually-need">The one git alias you actually need&lt;/h3>